Nikmalafghan/NikmalAfghan/README.md

 🚀 Projects

 🎨 [campin webapp](https://camping-in-afghanistan.vercel.app/)
-> A web app that turns your text prompts into stunning AI-generated images using OpenAI and Vercel.

 💸 P2P Money Transfer Web App *(in progress)*
 > A secure web application for people in Afghanistan to send and receive money — focusing on simplicity and trust.